-- STEP 1: Any employee who has a grievance shall submit it in writing to his or her Department Head, who is designated for this purpose by the City.
+STEP 1: Any employee who has a grievance shall submit it in writing to his or her Department Head, who is designated for this purpose by the City.
 The grievance shall be signed by both the employee and the Shop Committee Chair.
 The Department Head, or his or her representative, shall discuss the grievance within ten (10) business days with the Shop Committee Chair or their designee and the grievant(s) at a time mutually agreeable to the parties.
-The Department Head, or his or her representative, shall give the City's written answer to the Union within ten (10) business days following their meeting. - STEP 2: If the grievance is not settled in Step 1 and the Union desires to appeal, it shall be referred by the Union in writing to the Human Resources Director within ten (10) business days after the designated Department Head's answer in Step 1.
+The Department Head, or his or her representative, shall give the City's written answer to the Union within ten (10) business days following their meeting.

+STEP 2: If the grievance is not settled in Step 1 and the Union desires to appeal, it shall be referred by the Union in writing to the Human Resources Director within ten (10) business days after the designated Department Head's answer in Step 1.
 A meeting between the Human Resources Director, and/ or his or her representative, and the Union Shop Committee, Business Agent and grievant(s) shall be held at a time mutually agreeable to the parties.
-If the grievance is settled as a result of such meeting, the settlement shall be reduced to writing and signed by the Human Resources Director, or his or her representative, and the Union.
-If no settlement is reached, the Human Resources Director, or his or her representative, shall give the City's written answer to the Union within ten (10) business days following the meeting.
+The City will respond to such grievance in writing.
+The grievance response shall be signed by the Human Resources Director or his or her representative within ten (10) business days.
+The Union may elect to refer the grievance to arbitration as outlined in Section 4.2 Arbitration.

 Section 4.2.
 Arbitration.
 If the grievance is not settled in accordance with the foregoing procedure, the Union may refer the grievance to arbitration within five (5) business days after receipt of the City's answer in Step 2.
 The parties shall attempt to agree upon an arbitrator within five (5) business days after receipt of notice of referral and in the event the parties are unable to agree upon an arbitrator within said five (5) day period, the parties shall immediately jointly request the Federal Mediation and Conciliation Service to submit a panel of five (5) arbitrators.
 Both the City and the Union shall have the right to strike two (2) names from the panel.
 The party requesting arbitration shall strike the first two (2) names; the other party shall then strike two (2) names.
 The remaining person shall be the arbitrator.
+Each party retains the right to reject one panel in its entirety and request that a new panel be submitted.
 The arbitrator shall be notified of his or her selection by a joint letter from the City and the Union requesting that he or she set a time and place, subject to the availability of the City and the Union representatives.